 The work stuff.
 It’s all here!
 Arranged by ‘date started’ – so concurrent roles might seem out of order, but there is method in the madness.
-Some more focused CVs are listed here:
+Some more focused career journeys are also provided:

 Polar fieldwork, guiding, related roles